-Located in the Franconia region of northern Bavaria, Bamberg is one of the most beautiful small cities in the region.
+Located in the Upper Franconia region of northern Bavaria, Bamberg is one of the most beautiful small cities in the region.
 Known for its historic architecture that dates from the 11th to the 19th century, it’s a wonderfully walkable city that can be visited in a day or two.

-Bamberg Christmas Market 2021
+Bamberg Christmas Market 2023

-Opening times: 9:30am to 8pm.
-Opens at 11am on Sundays.
+Opening times: Monday to Saturday: 9:30am to 8pm.
+Sunday: 11am to 8pm.

 Specialities: Freshly baked lebkuchen (gingerbread).

 Where to stay: Le Baldinger Hotel is a 5-minute walk to Maximiliansplatz, 3 minutes to the Old Town Hall and 8 minutes to Bamberg Cathedral.

 Bamberg is a compact, small city with sights and attractions that are concentrated in a small area.
 It makes sense to want to stay somewhere central near the Christmas markets and Maximiliansplatz.

 I suggest staying at Le Baldinger Hotel.
 It’s located a short walk from the Christmas market as well as the Old Town Hall and Bamberg Cathedral.